Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Aviv Clinics Dive Chamber

-Dedicated research into brain healing reveals a therapy that produces positive results in cases of TBI and post-concussion syndrome.
-Hyperbaric oxygen therapy (HBOT) has historically been accepted as an effective treatment for medical issues like wound healing, severe infections, and decompression sickness.
-For some time, HBOT had not been explored much beyond those applications.
+Dedicated research into brain health has revealed a therapy that produces positive results in TBI and post-concussion syndrome cases.
+The medical community has long used hyperbaric oxygen therapy (HBOT) as a treatment for medical issues like wound healing, severe infections, and decompression sickness.
+But until recently, HBOT had not been explored by researchers much beyond those applications.

-However, research in the last two decades reveals that HBOT, in combination with certain cognitive, nutritional, and physiological protocols, is able to repair areas of the brain that have been damaged due to TBI and concussion, as well as stroke, post-traumatic stress disorder, fibromyalgia, Lyme disease, and other neurological conditions.
+Studies conducted over the last two decades reveal that HBOT, when delivered using a specific protocol, may be able to repair areas of the brain that have been damaged due to TBI and concussion.
+This same protocol has also shown effectiveness in other conditions, including stroke, post-traumatic stress disorder, fibromyalgia, Lyme disease, and more.

 To understand how HBOT works to address TBI and post-concussion damage, it’s important to know what changes occur in the brain during those injuries.
-Structural damage indicates a physical impact on the brain, such as bleeding.
-Metabolic damage is present when the brain’s cells are affected.
+There are two types of damage caused during a brain injury:

 Traditional scans like CT and MRI may not be able to detect metabolic damage, especially if an injury occurred years ago.
-More advanced scans—like functional MRI and SPECT—are better able to identify areas of the brain that may be producing chronic post-concussion symptoms.
+More advanced scans, including like functional MRI and SPECT, are better able to identify areas of the brain, even when a concussion or TBI happened years earlier.

-Applying HBOT and the unique protocols of the Aviv Medical Program yields multiple changes in the brain:
+Research into the unique HBOT protocol used in the Aviv Medical Program indicates multiple potential changes in the brain:

 • New blood vessel formation (angiogenesis)

-Elements of the Aviv Medical Program also include cognitive therapy, strength and physical training, and nutritional coaching.
-The physiological and nutritional aspects of Aviv Clinics’ customized protocol elicit enhancements such as greater aerobic fitness, higher energy levels, improved sleep, and reduced pain.
-Overall, individuals report a significant improvement in their quality of life after completing the program
+Beyond hyperbaric oxygen therapy, the personalized Aviv Medical Program can also include cognitive exercises, physical therapy and physical training, nutritional coaching, and other interventions.
+Our board-certified physicians prescribe an individualized plan for each Aviv Clinics’ client, based on their physiology, condition, symptoms, and recovery goals.
+The results of HBOT, combined with complementary therapies, can lead to greater aerobic fitness, higher energy levels, improved sleep, and reduced pain.
+Overall, clients report a significant improvement in their quality of life after completing the program.

-If you’ve ever been in a car accident, fallen off a horse, or had “your bell rung” playing sports, you may have experienced a brain injury that could still be impacting your health.
+If you’ve ever been in a car accident, fallen off a ladder, or had “your bell rung” playing sports, you may have experienced a brain injury that has a deeper impact on your health.
 The Aviv Medical Program can help ease your symptoms.
+With our customized approach and evidence-based therapies, we’re helping people recover from brain injuries even years after the event.

 Signs and Symptoms of Lyme Disease

 Lyme disease is the most common tick-borne illness in the United States.
-The Centers for Disease Control and Prevention (CDC) receive approximately 30,000 official reports of Lyme disease annually, but recent CDC estimates suggest that approximately 476,000 individuals develop Lyme disease each year in the U.S. It’s imperative that people recognize the early signs and symptoms to avoid long-term effects, which can be debilitating.
+The Centers for Disease Control and Prevention (CDC) receive approximately 30,000 official reports of Lyme disease annually, but recent CDC estimates suggest that approximately 476,000 individuals develop Lyme disease each year in the U.S. It’s imperative for people to recognize the early signs and symptoms to avoid Lyme’s long-term effects, which can be debilitating.

 What Causes Lyme Disease?

 Lyme disease is a relatively modern affliction.
 It was first identified in the U.S. in 1975, in the town of Lyme, Connecticut.
-Since its discovery, scientists have performed numerous studies to understand the disease better, how it’s transmitted, and its biological impact on the human body.
+Since its discovery, scientists have performed numerous studies to better understand the disease, how it is transmitted, and its biological impact on the human body.

 bacteria Borrelia Burgdoferi - Lyme Disease